 - What benefits of Translarna have been shown in studies?

-Translarna has been studied in one main study involving 174 patients with Duchenne muscular dystrophy who were able to walk, where two doses of Translarna (40 mg/kg daily and 80 mg/kg daily) were compared with placebo (a dummy treatment).
+Translarna was first studied in one main study involving 174 patients with Duchenne muscular dystrophy who were able to walk, where two doses of Translarna (40 mg/kg daily and 80 mg/kg daily) were compared with placebo (a dummy treatment).
 The main measure of effectiveness was the change in the distance the patient could walk in six minutes after 48 weeks of treatment.

-Although an initial analysis of the results of all the data from the study did not show a significant difference in the distances patients in the Translarna and placebo groups could walk, further analyses indicated that walking ability reduced to a lesser extent with 40 mg/kg daily Translarna than with placebo: after 48 weeks of treatment patients receiving 40 mg/kg daily Translarna could walk on average 31.3 metres more than those given placebo.
+Although an initial analysis of the results of all the data from the study did not show a significant difference in the distances patients in the Translarna and placebo groups could walk, further analyses indicated that walking ability worsened to a lesser extent with 40 mg/kg daily Translarna than with placebo: after 48 weeks of treatment patients receiving 40 mg/kg daily Translarna could walk on average 31.7 metres more than those given placebo.
 A more pronounced effect was observed in a subgroup of patients whose ability to walk was worsening, where patients taking 40 mg/kg daily Translarna could walk on average 49.9 more than those taking placebo.
 The beneficial effect of the lower dose was also supported by improvements in other measures of effectiveness, including those directly linked to patients’ daily activities.
 No improvement was seen with the higher dose (80 mg/kg/day).

 - What are the risks associated with Translarna?

-The most common side effects with Translarna (which may affect more than 1 in 10 people) are nausea (feeling sick), headache, stomach ache and flatulence.
+The most common side effects with Translarna (seen in more than 5 in 100 people) are vomiting, diarrhoea, nausea (feeling sick), headache, stomach ache and flatulence.
 Side effects are usually mild or moderate in severity.